the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.11.2] TBD =

+* Fix - Fix JavaScript error in tribe dialog when there are no dialogs.
+Change fallback from object to array.
+[TCMN-34]

 = [4.11.0.1] 2020-02-05 =

 * Tweak - Add filtered method to Date Utils for fetching the datepickerFormat.
 [TEC-3229]